If you are in a hurry and want to find out which is the Best Coffee Grinder for French Press, I recommend the Fellow

 - Smooth operation.
 The Fellow Ode is quiet and powerful.

 - The guidelines offered for the grind size aren’t as helpful as intended.
-Many users claim that you’d get a coarse grind than expected when following the guidelines printed on the back of the hopper lid.
+Many users claim you’d get a coarser grind than expected when following the guidelines printed on the back of the hopper lid.

 - Sometimes the grinder keeps working longer than expected, which doesn’t come as a problem, but it’s a bit annoying.

 If you’re unsure about the Fellow Ode or want to learn more about it, you can check our detailed Fellow Ode grinder review.

 Baratza Virtuoso Plus: Runner up

 The Baratza Virtuoso+ is a great choice for those who value time-tested quality and performance.
 The Baratza Virtuoso Plus has more than ten years in the market with few changes, which proves its durability and sound performance.

 - Solid construction for a durable grinder.
-Baratza manufactures long-lasting products, and the Virtuoso Plus isn’t the exception.
+Baratza manufactures long-lasting products, and the Virtuoso Plus isn’t an exception.
 This grinder case is made of thick plastic and stainless steel, and the machine inside is powerful, with outstanding steel burrs.

 - The Baratza brand has a great approach to reducing waste by increasing the life of its products.
 It’s easy to verify by reading its customers’ praises for its excellent technical service.
 In other words, the Baratza Virtuoso Plus has a reputable brand backing it up, with a reliable inventory of parts and service centers available.
 Additionally, the Baratza Virtuoso is built to be easily cleaned and maintained.
-You’ll quickly find lots of videos and resources to keep it on top of its performance for years.
+You’ll quickly find many videos and resources to keep it on top of its performance for years.

 - Good grind size distribution, with great results for pour-over and French press coffee.
 Users praise the taste and aroma they get from the Baratza Virtuoso Plus.

 - Fast, precise, and relatively quiet grinder.
 The engine has an intelligent system to graduate speed and prevent heating, and the solid, thick casing prevents it from being loud.
 Furthermore, this grinder works twice faster than cheaper grinders, grinding about 2 g per second.

 - This grinder looks solid but not elegant, in my opinion.
 It looks more like a home appliance, which isn’t necessarily bad.